chinhsuanwu/dreamfusionacc/README.md

 }
 ```

-## Acknowledgments
+## Credits

 This implementation is heavily based on [NerfAcc](https://github.com/KAIR-BAIR/nerfacc) and [stable-dreamfusion](https://github.com/ashawkey/stable-dreamfusion).
+Kudos to the authors for their amazing work!

 <a href="https://github.com/KAIR-BAIR/nerfacc">
 <picture>